johnae/world/README.md

 I do have an old repo for this here [NixOS Configuration](https://github.com/johnae/nixos-configuration).

-Also of note is that there's a private repo referenced in [flake.nix](flake.nix) with the name "secrets" though the repo is called "nixos-metadata".
+Also of note is that there's a private repo referenced in [flake.nix](flake.nix) with the name "secrets" though the repo is called "secret-world".
 This is private and contains encrypted secrets.
 So clearly, you won't be able to just clone this repo and use an existing host.